batmanuel-sandbox/cbp/doc/lsst.cbp/configuration.rst

 Camera Geometry
 ---------------

-Camera geometry is an instances of `lsst.afw.cameraGeom.Camera`.
+Camera geometry is an instance of `lsst.afw.cameraGeom.Camera`.
 The contents of interest to the CBP software includes a transformation between `focal plane position <lsst.cbp.focal_plane>` and `focal plane field angle <lsst.cbp.focal_plane_field_angle>`, a mapping from detector position (in pixels) to focal plane position for each detector, and the dimensions of each detector.

 Defining camera geometry is out of scope for this document.
 However, every "obs" package defines the appropriate camera geometry.
 To obtain it you will need to open a data butler on a data repository; you can then get the camera geometry using `butler.get("camera")`.